Search RHCG Website

 How long does bronchiolitis last?

-• Most children with bronchiolitis will seem to worsen during the first 1-3 days of the illness before beginning to improve over the next two weeks.
+• Most children with bronchiolitis will seem to get worse during the first 1-3 days of the illness.
+They often begin to improve over the next two weeks.
 The cough may go on for a few more weeks.
-Antibiotics are not required

-• Your child can go back to nursery or day care as soon as he or she is well enough (that is feeding normally and with no difficulty in breathing)
+• Your child can go back to nursery or day care as soon as he or she is well enough (feeding as normal and with no difficulty in breathing)

 The chart above show how long bronchiolitis lasts in children.
 The faces represent 10 children who have bronchiolitis.
 Green faces are those children who have recovered within that time period.